A Collector’s Drawings: The 200th Anniversary of the Atger Museum

 Catalog

-Xavier Atger (1758-1833), a collector from Montpellier, wanted to share his drawings and prints with his fellow citizens, particularly medical students.
-Academies, portraits, and landscapes were intended to help them develop their aesthetic sense, relax their minds, and exercise their powers of observation.
+Xavier Atger (1758–1833), a collector from Montpellier, wished to share his drawings and prints with his fellow citizens, particularly medical students.
+Academies, portraits, and landscapes were intended to help them develop their aesthetic sense, relax their minds, and also exercise their powers of observation.

-The exhibition took place in two locations within the historic Faculty of Medicine building:
+The exhibition was held in two locations within the historic building of the Faculty of Medicine:

-It began in the library's exhibition rooms (on the ground floor), dedicated to Xavier Atger and the context of his donation, from 1813 to 1833, based on archival documents, albums, and drawings.
-The collection was presented through the three major French, Italian, and Nordic art schools, as well as thematic tours (which continued upstairs).
+It began in the library’s exhibition rooms (on the ground floor), dedicated to Xavier Atger and the context of his donation from 1813 to 1833, drawing on archival documents, albums, and drawings.
+The collection was presented through the three major artistic schools—French, Italian, and Nordic—as well as thematic sections (which continued upstairs).

-The Atger Museum (on the first floor of the Faculty) exhibited around 500 drawings, fifty of which are highlighted in four different sections:
+The Atger Museum (on the first floor of the Faculty) featured an exhibition of approximately 500 drawings, about 50 of which are highlighted in four themed sections:

-1. Images of the body: representations of the body are an obvious link between art and medicine and appear in many forms in the collection.
+1. Images of the Body: Representations of the body form a clear link between art and medicine and appear in many forms throughout the collection.

-2. Portraits and caricatures: a fervent supporter of physiognomist theories, Atger collected numerous portraits and caricatures intended in particular to understand and illustrate human characters.
+2. Portraits and caricatures: a fervent proponent of physiognomic theories, Atger collected numerous portraits and caricatures intended, in particular, to understand and illustrate human character.

-3. Artists of the Midi: attached to his region of origin, Atger wanted to highlight the minor and major masters of the south.
+3. Artists of the South: deeply attached to his native region, Atger sought to highlight the minor and major masters of the South.

-4. The trip to Italy: an essential stop for all artists, Italy inspires with its models from Antiquity and the Renaissance, but also with its landscapes.
+4. The Journey to Italy: an essential stop for all artists, Italy inspires through its models from Antiquity and the Renaissance, as well as through its landscapes.